Skip to Content

 At the end of 1997, Siemens presented the Siemens-Schottel Propulsor, which had been jointly developed with the Schottel shipyard.
 It is accommodated in a pod which can be rotated by 360 degrees under the ship's hull.
 The propulsion system uses about 10 percent less fuel than conventional solutions.

-The future-oriented high-pressure diesel injection system is built around the piezo-hydraulic valve developed by Siemens - a leading international innovation with its switching time of 0.1 milliseconds.
+The future-oriented high-pressure diesel injection system is built around the piezo-hydraulic valve developed by Siemens in 2000 - a leading international innovation with its switching time of 0.1 milliseconds.
 Through the extremely accurate dosing of the fuel, the direct injection process has been considerably improved.

 After over 150 years of railroads, a new technology is ready for practical application: electromagnetic levitation with the Transrapid.
 The basic trials were begun in the 1970s and opened up completely new perspectives: maximum speeds of over 550 km/h and a 10 percent gradient capability - three times higher than that of the rail-wheel system - and more environmentally compatible than the ICE.
 In 2003 the new technology is being used commercially for the first time in China to link Shanghai with Pudong Airport.